-Next sessions: WednesdayMay 18th 8 30 to 10 30 Topic to be announced.
-Invitation to be sent by Nicole.
+Next sessions: Wednesday September 21 8 30 to 10 30 Our annual healthcare update.
+Bringing in two experts so mark your calendar now!
+Invitation will be sent!
+Meanwhile enjoy the summer!
+Don’t hesitate to contact me if you have a best practice question!

-Housekeeping: Minutes, slides, the recording and CPE letters are available at www.thecfosolution.org under the events tab for April but only for participants.
-IF you were a guest, contact me if you want a copy.
+Housekeeping: Minutes, slides, the recording and CPE letters are available at www.thecfosolution.org under the events tab but only for participants.
+IF you were a guest, contact me if you want a link to the recording.
 Website has added a Table of Contents to find your way around the 75 topics in the website.

-CPE letters usually take about a week or two to get posted.
+CPE letters take about a week or two to get posted.
 If you are missing one from last year, let me know and I will provide it.
 IF you need CPE credit and don’t know how to get the letter for a specific session, contact me.

 Other:

-We have added some SME partners who can help you in:
+We have added some SME partners who can help you including:

 The website has a prescription drug best practices summary.
-Uip to 75% reductions are very possible.
+Up to 75% reductions are very possible.
 It’s your fiduciary responsibility to understand this stuff and seriously consider it.
-DON”T expect your broker to tell you to reduce your costs and reduce his compensation!
+DON’T expect your broker to tell you to reduce your costs and reduce his compensation!

 Energy use reduction and impact / evaluation of solar was a hot topic in March.
-We have the models and the introductions to roofing partner (for a free assessment), the solar firm (lots of technology to understand) and financing partner.
+We have added a commercial scale partner-frankly Suntuity’s scale is residential and we wanted to be able to bring you partners for the appropriate scale.
+Our roof inspector has done a great job on several assessments for us so far.
+And, we have two financing partners including the really unique CPACE program (which allows the principal payments to be made with before tax payments (that are deductible) with reasonable loan terms.

 Looking for people, connect with LVProfessionals.
 If you need an introduction, contact me.
 They have over 150 experienced, degreed people looking for a position.
 I sent the list out separately-if you missed it, contact me and I will send you a copy.